Press

 A New Understanding: The Science of Psilocybin – Summary and Critical Analysis

 This analysis outlines and expands on the psycho-social implications of the film with the use of details directly from the publications, interviews, supplemental panel discussion, paid archives, and from a 2016 presentation given by Dr. Jeffrey Guss, the co-principal investigator of the NYU Psilocybin Cancer Research Project (the main focus of this film), on the study’s primary clinical outcomes.
-A brief overview of some of the science of how psychedelics work in the brain is offered… (Read more)
+A brief look at some of the science of how psychedelics might work in this context is offered… (Read more)

 Probable Evolutionary Relationship of Serotonin and the Plant Growth Hormone Auxin – D. W. Woolley, 1962